Cumulocity-IoT/c8y-docs/content/enterprise-tenant/enhanced-time-series-support-bundle/migration-process-description.md

 * better performance for measurements queries,
 * less storage consumption.

-Note that certain limitations are induced in the API which are described in [Enhanced time series support](#enhanced-time-series-support).
+Note that certain limitations are induced in the API which are described in [Enhanced time series configuration](#enhanced-time-series-configuration).

 {{<c8y-admon-req>}}
 To have this functionality available the tenant must be subscribed to the Timeseries-migration microservice.